 - Creating value for emerging communities

-Recruiting and Development
+Recruitment and Development

 Evolving Our Recruitment Strategy

 We also partner and build relationships with numerous organizations supporting the inclusion and advancement of underrepresented groups.
-Our goal with these key partnerships is to build strong relationships with leaders and members within each organization and sustain a pipeline of diverse talent for key roles and opportunities across the enterprise.
-We seek to recruit diverse candidates at all stages of their careers and through a variety of venues and programs, including at national conferences for various diversity organizations.
+Our goal is to build strong relationships with each organization and sustain a pipeline of diverse talent for opportunities across the enterprise.
+We seek to recruit diverse candidates at all stages of their careers and through a variety of venues and programs, including at national conferences for diversity organizations.
 Additionally, we aim to give our current employees and leaders an opportunity to support and give back to the communities and organizations they value.
-We leverage our internal talent to support various diversity conferences and organizations by providing opportunities for them to participate in career development, speaking engagements, training, and recruitment opportunities.
-In 2018, we continued to strengthen our relationships with the following organizations:
+We leverage our internal talent to support various diversity conferences and organizations through opportunities to participate in career development, speaking engagements, training, and recruitment.
+Diversity awareness training, compliance training, and toolkits are reviewed annually and made available for all hiring teams.